zutobg/Crowdsale/README.md

 After both sales are finished:
 Dedicated function to Solidified and partners:

-The total supply is determined by how much we sell during Presale + Main sale(which will represent 60% of the existing tokens)
+The total supply is determined by how much we sell during sale (which will represent 60% of the existing tokens)

 Afterwards tokens will be minted to:
 * Team Fund (20% of total supply)
 Vesting: 1 year cliff, 3 year total.
 * Community & Audit Training Fund (10% of total supply)
 * Liquid Reserve (5% of total supply)
-* Airdrops (0.5% of total supply)
+* Airdrops (1% of total supply)

 __Whale protection:__  Combination of maximum participation limit and KYC’d addresses.